Crispy Baked Turkey Taquitos {Oven or Air Fryer}

 Baked Turkey Taquitos

 These baked turkey taquitos are a quick and easy weeknight dinner.
 Light ground turkey seasoned with taco spices is rolled up with diced tomatoes, peppers, and shredded cheese.
-Baked to a crisp in minutes, they are perfect for dunking in sour cream and salsa.
+Baked to a crisp in minutes in the oven or air fryer, they are perfect for dunking in sour cream and salsa.

 TOTAL TIME 30 minutes